 This category includes the aggregate fees billed for products and services provided by the independent accountants that are not reported above under "Audit Fees," "Audit-Related Fees," or "Tax Fees."
-In 2016 and 2015, we were billed fees under this category for due diligence services performed in connection with the Company's acquisition of Faiveley Transport, S.A.
-The Audit Committee considered the compatibility of the non-audit-related services provided by and fees paid to Ernst & Young LLP in 2015 and 2016 and determined that such services and fees are compatible with the independence of Ernst & Young LLP.
+The Audit Committee considered the compatibility of the non-audit-related services provided by and fees paid to Ernst & Young LLP in 2018 and 2019 and determined that such services and fees are compatible with the independence of Ernst & Young LLP.